bharathk113/engagement-invite/README.md

 ## Contributing

-I'm very open to those of you who want to contribute to the undangan!
+I'm very open to everyone for contributing and using this page!

 ## Security Vulnerabilities

-If you find any security vulnerabilities in this undangan, please email DKL via [dewanakretarta29@gmail.com](mailto:dewanakretarta29@gmail.com).
+If you find any security vulnerabilities in this undangan, please comment here.

 ## License

-Undangan is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This page is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).